Go Library for Working with Excel XLSX Documents

 The Free library xlsx library has provided several important functions that enable software developers to apply formatting and styles to their spreadsheets with ease.
 Styles provide layout and decoration of cells like font, color, content alignment, font size, fill, etc. You can easily apply the style to a range of cells with just a couple of lines of code.
 You just need to create a style once and reuse it when needed.
 You can also apply number and date formats for cells.

-Apply Styles and Formatting to Excel File via Go Library
+How to Apply Styles and Formatting to Excel File via Go Library?

 gfunc Example_formatting() {